zikaihuang/cs2063-winter-2021-labs/Lab5/README.md

 **Task 3**

-Complete the TODOs in `DetailActivity`.
-I've included some hints below.
+Complete the TODOs in `DetailActivity`

-**HINTS:**
-* On a smaller device (or for a very long course description) all of the text won't fit on the screen so we need to be able to scroll the text
-  * There are a variety of ways to make a `TextView` scrollable
-  * Try to independently figure out how to do this.
-(Google is your friend and has the answer!)
-  * If you get stuck, let the instructor or TA know, and we'll try to point you in the right direction
+NOTE:
 * The `ActionBar` corresponds to the text at the top of the detail activity in the screen shot above (i.e., "CS2063 Introduction to M...")
   * This might help you -  [```getSupportActionBar()```](http://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html#getSupportActionBar%28%29)

+**Task 4**

+On a smaller device (or for a very long course description) all of the text won't fit on the screen so we need to be able to scroll the text.
+You will also notice that there is no vertical scroll bar when the content is too long.

+1. Update one of the course descriptions in the CS.json file to ensure that it is long enough to scroll (if one is not already long enough)
+2. Fix the `TextView` in the `DetailActivity` to include a scrollbar.

 **Lab Completion**